stronnag/bbl2kml/README.md

 * [flightlog2kml](#flightlog2kml) - Generates KML/Z file(s) from Blackbox log(s), OpenTX (OTX) and Bullet GCSS logs
 * [fl2mqtt](#fl2mqtt) - Generates MQTT data to stimulate the on-line Ground Control Station [BulletGCSS](https://bulletgcss.fpvsampa.com/)
 * fl2ltm - If `fl2mqtt` is installed (typically by hard or soft link) as `fl2ltm` it generates LTM  (inav's Lightweight Telemetry).
-This is primarily for use by [mwp](https://github.com/stronnag/mwptools/) as a unified replay tool for Blackbox and OpenTx logs.
+This is primarily for use by [mwp](https://github.com/stronnag/mwptools/) as a unified replay tool for Blackbox, OpenTx, BulletGCSS and Aurduplot `.bin` logs.
-* [log2mission](#log2mission) - Converts a flight log (Blackbox, OpenTx, BulletGCSS) into a valid inav mission.
+* [log2mission](#log2mission) - Converts a flight log (Blackbox, OpenTx, BulletGCSS, AP) into a valid inav mission.
 A number of filters may be applied (time, flight mode).
 * [mission2kml](#mission2kml) - Generate KML file from inav mission files (and other formats)

 ## flightlog2kml